Love Addiction Recovery: Setting Boundaries

 by Jim Hall, Love Addiction Expert

-If we don't let them know, we get used, manipulated, controlled, and give up important parts of ourselves.
+If we don't let others know, we get used, manipulated, controlled, and give up important parts of ourselves.
 We must know we have a right to determine who, what, where our boundaries stand.

 Setting healthy boundaries is not making a threat or an attempt to manipulate or control.
 Setting a boundary is a part of defining who you are and what is acceptable to you.